The 20 best under-eye concealers, according to celebrity makeup artists

-New Year's Eve is almost here, which means there will be free-flowing champagne, salty appetizers to nosh on, and you'll be up way past your usual bedtime in celebration of 2020.
+New Year's Eve is almost here, which means there will be free-flowing champagne with salty appetizers to nosh on, and you'll be up way past your usual bedtime in celebration of 2020.
 Whether you're staying in and watching the ball drop in Times Square with your loved ones or on a party cruise in Los Angeles, you'll want to look and feel like you're the most fabulous person in the room.
 The only problem with such a gluttonous night is that you'll need an arsenal of long-wear makeup before the clock strikes midnight.

 Lucky for you, some of the most in-demand celebrity makeup artists in Hollywood have revealed a few of their desert island under-eye concealers, along with their pro tips for faking a full night's sleep.
 Even if you wake up on New Year's Day with dull skin and bags under your eyes, our 20 favorite under-eye concealers have got you covered.